The last steps in a trust administration include:

 Donald appealed, arguing that the release of liability Fred imposed as a condition of accepting the final distribution violated Probate Code Section 16004.5.
 The Court of Appeals agreed with Donald and reversed the lower court’s order.

 Under the plain language of section 16004.5, subdivision (a), Fred could not condition the payment on a release of liability…Fred, as trustee, was required to make this distribution to Donald without any strings attached.
 He was not entitled to condition the payment on the release of other claims or demands of the trust beneficiary…A release obtained as a condition of accepting payment to which the beneficiary is entitled is in no sense voluntary.
 Such an interpretation would render subdivision (a) entirely meaningless.

-The Court concluded that, “The conditional distribution made by Fred in this case is precisely the conduct the statute is designed to prevent.”
+The court determined that, “The conditional distribution made by Fred in this case is precisely the conduct the statute is designed to prevent.”

 The obvious lesson is that Trustees should never condition the distribution of assets on the execution of a release.
-In more important lesson is that trustees should always consider the advantages of filing a court accounting .
-After all, Fred would not have needed a release from Donald if he had simply filed an accounting and obtained court approval of his acts as trustee.
+A more important lesson is that trustees should always consider the advantages of filing a court accounting.

 A “court accounting” is an accounting filed with the court with a petition in which the trustee asks the court to approve the accounting.
 Equally important, the petition asks the court to “confirm and approve” the trustee’s “actions and transactions” disclosed in the accounting.
 If no beneficiary objects to the accounting, the court issues an order that effectively releases the trustee from liability for acts disclosed in the accounting.
 In Bellows, the order would have looked something like this: